If Cape Town is one of our favourite cities in the world, then Woodstock has to be one of our favourite suburbs.

 The Woodstock Exchange is also home to an eclectic mix of boutiques, and design stores.
 We spent many an afternoon in KINGDOM, a vintage store full of everything awesome, and CHAPEL, home to the best backpacks we’ve seen, made right in Woodstock.

-EAT ALL THE FOOD IN WOODSTOCK’S MANY EATERIES
+EAT ALL THE FOOD IN WOODSTOCK’S BEST RESTAURANTS

 One thing that constantly surprised us about Cape Town was the quality of the cuisine.
 And Woodstock is no different.